 When you stay at our cabin rentals in Gatlinburg or Pigeon Forge, you will be minutes away from one of America’s most treasured destinations: the Great Smoky Mountains National Park.
-To help you prepare for your vacation, Auntie Belham’s Cabin Rentals has put together six facts about the Great Smoky Mountains that everyone should know:
+This area in East Tennessee is full of so much history and interesting information, so we want to share some Great Smoky Mountains facts with you!
+To help you prepare for your vacation, Auntie Belham’s Cabin Rentals has put together 6 facts about the Great Smoky Mountains that everyone should know:

 1. The Smokies are the Most Visited National Park in the U.S.

 We don’t want to brag, but the numbers don’t lie: the Smokies are #1!
 In 2015, the Great Smoky Mountains National Park had well over 10 million visitors.
 The country’s second most popular national park, the Grand Canyon, had only half that amount.
 Here is a quick look at the average number of visitors in America’s top national parks from 1996 – 2015:

 - Great Smoky Mountains (NC, TN) – 9,572,089

 - Grand Canyon (AZ) – 4,449,030

 - Yosemite (CA) – 3,615,372

 One of the main reasons the Great Smoky Mountains National Park is so popular is its convenient location near Interstate Highway 40.
 Straddling the border of East Tennessee and Western North Carolina, the national park is only a day’s drive from 2/3rds of the nation’s population.
 Here are a few major cities close to the park:

 - Charlotte, NC – 4 hours